Medical Student Performance Evaluations

 - Sample University of Nevada, Reno School of Medicine MSPE

 The MSPE is written by the Associate Dean for Admissions and Student Affairs.
-Administrative support is coordinated by the Registrar and the Director of Student and Educational Affairs.
+Administrative support is coordinated by the Registrar.
 Students are provided ample opportunities to review drafts of their MSPE before they are finalized and uploaded to ERAS (Electronic Residency Application Service).
 Changes to evaluative components of the MSPE are not permitted, unless there are typographical changes.

-Students will meet with the Associate Dean for Student Affairs or the Director for Student and Education Services, in either Reno or Las Vegas from July through September.
+Students will meet with the Associate Dean for Student Affairs August through September.
 The meeting includes:

 - discussion and advisement with each student about specialty choice